nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.6.
 Deleting an item : `delete`

-Looking to get rid of an existing item from the inventory?
+Are you looking to get rid of an existing item from the inventory?
 Use this command.

 Format: `delete INDEX`